 I was really not feeling well in September.
 In early October, on a Wednesday, I was completely out of energy.
 Completely.
 I could barely get out of bed.

 They gave me a once over at Urgent Care, took some blood, told me to go home and rest, and that they’d call with the results.
-Luckily, we were in performances of the show I was working on, and didn’t have any shows on Wednesday.
+Luckily, we were in performances of the show I was working on, and didn’t have any shows on Wednesdays.
 I had the whole night off to sleep.

 I woke up on Thursday feeling even worse than I did on Wednesday.
 I didn’t have the energy to do anything.
-I pulled a hoodie on, forgetting to even brush my teeth.
-I walked into school with my retainer still in.
-If Urgent Care didn’t find anything urgently wrong, I couldn’t very well miss class.
+I pulled on a hoodie, and left without even brushing my teeth.

 I think my teacher asked before class if I was feeling okay.
-I said I was really under the weather, but really wanted to be there.
+I said I was really under the weather, but that I really wanted to be there.
 I sat in the corner, and just tried not to draw any attention to myself.
 That plan burst into flames when I passed out in the second half of class.
-Shucks.

 The paramedics came.
 Everyone thought it would be a good idea to go to the hospital to see what’s up.
 Okay then.

 They asked me in the ambulance if there was a specific hospital where they should take me.
 Uh, no. I don’t know.
 Just take me wherever you take people.

-And that’s when a medical professional (nurse? doctor?
+That’s when a medical professional (nurse? doctor?
 I don’t remember…) entered the room.
 “Hi Aurora.
 Have you ever had an EKG before?”
 “No, why?”
-“No reason.
-I’m just gonna take it again.”

-I believe I ended up getting it taken 3 times that day.
+I think I ended up getting it taken 3 times that day.
 The way they said “No reason.
 I’m just gonna take it again,” I knew.
 I knew something was up, but I didn’t know what.